Wednesday, November 21, 2007

 {

-//FILE TRANSFER USING C#.NET SOCKET - CLIENT
+//FILE TRANSFER USING C#.NET SOCKET PROGRAMMING - CLIENT

 class Program